Read general information about 2020 Financial Aid before reading detailed information below.

 - Western young adults and children who qualify for a Western Travel Grant

 Travel Support Fund for People of Color This fund provides funds to support travel for Friends of Color.
-This travel assistance may be for attendance at the FGC annual gathering, attendance at People of Color gatherings, or for travel to participate in committee work of FGC.
+This assistance may be for travel to attend the FGC annual gathering, travel to attend People of Color gatherings, or for travel to participate in committee work of FGC.
 The fund is designed to ensure that Friends of Color can fully participate in the work and retreat opportunities FGC offers.
 The fund was initiated by a generous gift from Friends for Lesbian, Gay, Bisexual, Transgender and Queer Concerns.
-Click here for the application.
+View Bayard Rustin Fund application.